How to Write a PhD Concept Paper: Format, Examples & Free Template

 When developing research questions, you also need to think about the data that will be required to answer the questions.
 Do you have access to that data?
 If no, will your time and financial resources allow you to collect that data?

-Important tip 2: Your PhD study is time-limited therefore data requirement issues need to be thought through at the initial stages of your concept paper writing so that you don’t waste too much time either collecting the data in the future or trying to access the data if it already exists elsewhere.
+Tip: Your PhD study is time-limited therefore data requirement issues need to be thought through at the initial stages of your concept paper writing so that you don’t waste too much time either collecting the data in the future or trying to access the data if it already exists elsewhere.

 At the concept paper stage, a preliminary literature review serves three main purposes: